browserengineering/book/book/animations.md

 animations that start once an element has scrolled to a certain point on the screen, or when scroll changes direction.

-*Folding opacity*: If a `DrawCompositedLayer` is inside of a `SaveLayer(alpha=0.5)` then right now there might be two surface copies: first copying the composited layer's raster buffer into a temporary buffer, then applying opacity to it and copying it into the root surface.
+*Opacity-plus-draw*: If a `DrawCompositedLayer` is inside of a `SaveLayer(alpha=0.5)` then right now there might be two surface copies: first copying the composited layer's raster buffer into a temporary buffer, then applying opacity to it and copying it into the root surface.
 This is not necessary, and in fact Skia's [`draw`][draw-api] API on a `Surface` allows opacity to be applied.
 Optimize the browser to combine these into into one `draw` command when this situation happens.
+(This is an important optimization in real browsers.)

 [draw-api]: https://kyamagu.github.io/skia-python/reference/skia.Surface.html#skia.Surface.draw